tabu-issues-for-future-maintainer/tabu/README.md

 have been discovered in the last years that are all unfixed.

 This source code repository does *not mean* that members of the LaTeX Project Team are now actively maintaining this package.

-The package is, and will stay *unmaintained* unless a new maintainer steps forward.
-All the team tries to do with this repository is to provide some emergency fixes (which was/is difficult enough) that are necessary because `tabu` stopped working altogether after the latest corrections made in the LaTeX kernel.
+**The package is, and will stay *unmaintained* unless a new maintainer steps forward.**

+All the team tried to do with this repository is to provide some emergency fixes (which was/is difficult enough) that were necessary because `tabu` stopped working altogether after the latest corrections made in the LaTeX kernel.
+However, as it turned out it is impossible for us to fix all the problems with this package and we are unlikely to try further.

 ### Consequences

-We welcome and appreciate bug reports through the issue tracker because we hope that at some point in the future there will be a new active maintainer for this package.
-However, we aren't necessarily going to act on any issues, especially not on issues that are not caused by recent changes to the LaTeX kernel code.
+We welcome and appreciate bug reports through the issue tracker, because we hope that at some point in the future there will be a new active maintainer for this package.
+However, we aren't necessarily going to act on any issue, especially not on issues that are not caused by recent changes to the LaTeX kernel code (but even those have their reason in the past as the package patched a lot of LaTeX internals that should have never been done or only if there is an active maintainer lookin after them).

-In summary: while this package is nice, there is no guarantee that it will not break again.
+In summary: while this package is nice, there is no guarantee that it will not break again in fact it is still broken in some parts.
 If that happens it could be that no easy fix is possible.
 Due to the complexity of the code it takes time to determine the root cause in case of problems and often even more time to sucessfully mend the code---time that the team doesn't really have.
 It is therefore very important to consider carefully if you want to use that package in any important document (say, a thesis), because half way through you may find that it stops working (like tabu recently did) and there may not be a fix possible within your timeframe.

 We therefore *do not recommend* its usage at this point in